 It is also worth noting, that while the amount of leaf mass peaked for most species, and then was either maintained or declined, individual height continued to increase with age for most species (Fig. S1).
 This behaviour may reflect one of two processes.
 First, continued height growth may be driven indirectly via leaf replacement: even if the leaf area of the plant is not expanding, the creation of new leaves to replace old leaves at the stem tip extends the shoot upwards.
 Alternatively, continued height growth may be directly favoured to prevent the plant from being overtopped by competitors.
 Either way, the leaf area of our plants becomes somewhat decoupled from its height at larger sizes.
 Similarly, stem diameter continues to increase with age, as heartwood is accumulated inside the stem (Mäkelä 1997), even if the productive amount of leaf area is no longer expanding.
 At the same time, we can assume that if the energy invested in reproduction were instead allocated to growth, the growth rate of stem diameter and plant height would be substantially higher.
 Supporting this proposition, past research has shown that reproductive allocation does indeed slow height growth (Thomas 2011).

 The question arises of whether our results will generalise to other perennial species, or whether the RA strategies observed are unique to our study ecosystem?
 We believe our core finding – that RA values increase towards 1 for most species – will not be a particular feature of these species, but rather will be repeatable in other vegetation if similar methods are used to calculate RA.
 Calculating reproductive investment based on seed production only is likely to vastly underestimate RA, while including tissue replacement is likely to make growth seem larger than it really is.
+Additionally, we consider that the relationship between RA schedules and maximum height will generalise to other sites, as a species maximum height should be strongly constrained by its RA (Thomas 2011 p.
+201; Gibert et al. 2016).
+The link between RA and the leaf trait leaf mass per area may also appear elsewhere, as generally leaf mass per area is associated with high turnover growth strategies and short lifespans (Adler et al. 2014).

 Assuming our results do generalise to other species, the growth strategy of many perennial species may be summarised as follows: after a period investing primarily in growth, plants gradually switch to investing in reproduction.
 Species vary in the pace of this transition, but most eventually increase RA to 100% of available energy, while also spending enough on leaf replacement to maintain the size of the productive part of the plant (leaf area).
 For some species, however, the emphasis on reproduction may be so large that total leaf area declines slowly over time.
 Meanwhile, diameter and height continue to increase slowly, because of the accumulation of heartwood and gradual elongation of stems.
 Of the energy allocated to reproduction, a large portion is spent on accessory tissues.